mbidkham/DoctorReservation/README.md

   * cd into the project's root directory
   * ./mvnw clean package
   * java -jar target/Reservation-0.0.1-SNAPSHOT.jar com.blu.reservation.DoctorReservationApplication
-Now you can use this app by :
-- mvn install
 ### Guides
 This application does not include tokens and authentication process, but every rest service, gets a userId as input to indicate who you are when using the app.